ydb-platform/ydb/ydb/docs/yql/docs_yfm/docs/en/yql-core/builtins/_includes/json.md

 **Execution**

-1. The passed JsonPath expression is executed.
+1. The passed JsonPath expression is executed
 2. If an error occurs, the predicate returns `null`
 3. If an empty sequence is obtained as a result of the execution, the predicate returns `false`
 4. Otherwise, the predicate returns `true`